mohantasounak/traveling_waves/README.md

 # Installation
 Step 1: Download Fieldtrip from https://www.fieldtriptoolbox.org/download/

 Step 2: Load example_code.m in Matlab editor.
 This is an example script on how to calculate traveling wave across electrodes and can be used as a template.
-Traveling waves are calculated with respect to the ventro-posterior most electrodes phase.
+Traveling waves are calculated with respect to the ventro-posterior most electrode's phase.

 Step 3: Change Fieldtrip file path in example_code.m
 ```